UK wants to send 'colossal' warships to test Beijing's claims in S. China Sea

 - British Foreign Secretary Boris Johnson said carriers will embark on freedom of navigation exercises

-Hong Kong (CNN)The UK has waded into a tense territorial dispute in the South China Sea, potentially infuriating Beijing.
+Speaking Friday, Chinese Foreign Ministry Spokesman Lu Kang said "certain outside countries are determined to stir up trouble" in the region.

+"Whatever banners these countries or officials claim to uphold, and whatever excuses they claim to have, their track record of bringing chaos and humanitarian disasters through their so-called moral interventions in other parts of the world is enough to make nations and peoples in the region maintain high vigilance," he added.

-Speaking in Australia Thursday, British Foreign Secretary Boris Johnson said "one of the first things we will do with the two new colossal aircraft carriers that we have just built is send them on a freedom of navigation operation to this area."
+His remarks come after UK Foreign Secretary Boris Johnson, speaking in Australia Thursday, said "one of the first things we will do with the two new colossal aircraft carriers that we have just built is send them on a freedom of navigation operation to this area."

 Johnson did not specify exactly where the carriers would be sent, but added the operation was designed to "vindicate our belief in the rules-based international system and in the freedom of navigation through those waterways which are absolutely vital for world trade."